The Review shows that the share of the beer market sold in hospitality businesses fell in 2020 from around 60% in 2019 to less than 30% in 2020.

 - that Irish brewers, distillers and wine importers extended credit lines to support customers in the on-trade and when product went out-of-date during the repeated Lockdowns, in a massive logistical undertaking, collected beer and cider from 7,000 outlets across the country and disposed of it in an environmentally-friendly manner at no cost to the pubs

-- that Government supports to help the hospitality sector with cashflow – to assist exporters re-enter 140 foreign markets worth €1.45 billion and encourage domestic tourists visit brewery and distillery visitor centres – were vital.
+- that Government supports to help the hospitality sector with cashflow – to assist exporters re-enter 140 foreign markets worth €1.45 billion and encourage domestic tourists to visit brewery and distillery visitor centres – were vital.

 The Review highlights the fact that beer remains Ireland’s favourite alcoholic beverage but that the closure of the hospitality sector saw beer sales decline by 17.3% in Ireland from €305 million to €254 million with the share of beer sold in hospitality businesses down from 60% in 2019 to just 29.7% in 2020.